guyplusplus/Community-CALayer7-CustomAssertions/README.md

 # Community-CALayer7-CustomAssertions

-This repository is for the community to create and develop new Custom Assertions to be deployed on the CA Layer7 API Gateway.
+This repository is for the community to create and develop new Custom Assertions that will be deployed on the CA Layer7 API Gateway.

 Layer7 API Gateway is a fine tool, though a number of features are not available, and custom script assertion is still not there as of v9.3.
 While it is often possible to implement these feature via Regular Expression or XSLT, it is often inelegant and slow.